limpyd/redis-limpyd-jobs/README.md

   --requeue-times=REQUEUE_TIMES
-                        Number of time to requeue a failing job (default to 0), e.g. --requeue-times=5 --database=DATABASE   Redis database to use (host:port:db), e.g.
+                        Number of time to requeue a failing job (default to 0), e.g. --requeue-times=5 --requeue-priority-delta=REQUEUE_PRIORITY_DELTA
+                        Delta to add to the actual priority of a failing job to be requeued (default to -1, ie one level lower), e.g. --requeue-priority-delta=-2 --database=DATABASE   Redis database to use (host:port:db), e.g.
                         --database=localhost:6379:15
   --no-title            Do not update the title of the worker's process, e.g.